egulerr/Push_Swap/README.md

 # Push_Swap
 The Push_Swap project is a 42 school project that requires you to sort a stack of integers using two stacks and a set of operations.
 The goal is to sort the stack in as few operations as possible.

+I used radix sort algorithm in this exercise.

 ## How to Use
 To use the Push_Swap program, you need to follow these steps:
 + Download or clone the Push_Swap repository from GitHub.